Praxidike6/capstone-app/README.md

-# My capstone project version of the Little Lemon restatant website
+# My capstone project version of the Little Lemon restaurant website